AliSafari-IT/asafarim-dot-be/apps/blog/docs/LegalDocs/terms-of-service.md

 _Last Updated: **2025-02-14**_

-Welcome to **ASafariM** (“we,” “us,” or “our”) accessible at [https://www.asafarim.com](https://www.asafarim.com) (“the Site”).
+Welcome to **ASafariM** (“we,” “us,” or “our”) accessible at [https://www.asafarim.com](https://www.asafarim.com) or [https://www.asafarim.be](https://www.asafarim.be) (“the Site”).
 By accessing or using the Site, you agree to these Terms of Service (“Terms”).
 If you do not agree to these Terms, please discontinue your use immediately.

 ---